Let’s take a look at the ESV Women’s Study Bible and find out if it is the right choice for you.

-Crossway sent me this beautiful Bible to review.
+Crossway sent me the ESV Women’s Study beautiful Bible to review.
 I’m usually not a “women’s Bible” kind of gal (with the exception of the She Reads Truth Bible), so I was pretty surprised to love this study Bible.
 The ESV Women’s Study Bible comes in a slipcase box.

 Can we start with this beautiful cover?
 It is absolutely magnificent.
-This is the Genuine Leather in British Tan.
+This cover is the Genuine Leather in British Tan.
 Crossway needs to make this a regular cover option.
 It is such a beautiful shade of brown.
-And it feels so nice.
-It is a luxurious Bible.
+And it feels so nice and luxurious.
 There are a few other cover options, as well.
 You can get the leather-look deep brown, leather-look teal, teal cloth board (probably my second favorite option), and hardcover.
 It has gilded pages and spine.
 The artwork on the cover and throughout the Bible is the same as the ESV Illuminated Bible by artist Dana Tanamachi.
 It is simply gorgeous.
 It makes you want to spend time with this Bible.

 The actual Bible pages are rather thin.
 I couldn’t find information on the actual paper, but it tends to stick together a little more than the ESV Study Bible paper.
 I tabbed this Bible (with Salt and Charm Bible tabs) and the pages were noticeably thinner and the gilding was a little stuck together.
 It wasn’t a big deal and fixes itself as you use the Bible.
-It also only has one ribbon bookmark, which is such a bummer.
+(Once you get the pages are unstuck, they don’t restick together.)
+It also only has one ribbon bookmark, which is such a bummer since they went with such luxurious options on the Bible as a whole.
 (A Bible should definitely have at least 4 ribbons, in my opinion.)

-This is a double column styles with footnotes and additional devotional readings.
+The Women’s Study Bible features a double column style with footnotes and additional devotional readings.
 These are not fluffy footnotes.
 These are good, scholarly footnotes.
 Each book of the Bible has an illustrated title page from the ESV Illuminated Bible.
 It also has a full book intro.
 It is like the ESV Illuminated Bible and the ESV Study Bible had a beautiful baby.
 The intros include maps, diagrams, key places and people, key themes, historical background and an outline.
-They are extremely helpful in your Bible study.
-It gives quite a bit of context to what you’re reading.
+They are extremely helpful in your Bible study give quite a bit of context to what you’re reading.

-This Bible also includes gilded Bible artwork inside the Bible.
-These are from the ESV Illuminated Bible and are by artist Dana Tanamachi.
+This Bible also includes beautiful gilded Bible artwork inside the Bible.
+The artwork is from the ESV Illuminated Bible and are by artist Dana Tanamachi.
 They’re beautiful.

 There is a hefty “Articles and Resources” section at the back of this Bible.
 It has a plan of salvation, articles about theological concepts, and more.
 The focus of this Bible, unlike other women’s Bibles, is not on motherhood.
 The focus is on God.
 The layout and theme just appeal more to women.
 There are articles about singleness, motherhood, raising children, adoption, caring for children with disabilities, eating disorders, and more.
-There really are articles that cover a variety of circumstances a woman may find herself in.
-There is also a reading plan, a glossary, a concordance, and some full color maps.
+The articles in this Women’s Study Bible cover a variety of circumstances a woman may find herself in.
+It also contains a reading plan, a glossary, a concordance, and some full color maps.

 ** This post contains affiliate links.
 The links do not cost extra to use, but they are a way to show a little extra love to your favorite content creators.**